 About our non invasive prenatal test

 Unfortunately conventional sampling methods during pregnancy such as amniocentesis carry certain risks.
 Why jeopardize the health of the mother and baby?
 EasyDNA’s prenatal test is completely risk free.
-This paternity test, which can be carried out at 9 weeks from conception (this means you will be in your 11th week of pregnancy, starting from the first day of your last menstrual period), is performed using simply a blood draw sample from the pregnant mother and alleged father.
+This paternity test, which can be carried out at 9 weeks from conception (this means you will be in your 11th week of pregnancy, starting from the first day of your last menstrual period), is performed using simply a blood draw sample from the pregnant mother and mouth swab samples from the alleged father.

 The cost of our non-invasive prenatal test in South Africa is R21595 for one alleged father and mother.
 Should it be required, we can also test the second father for a minimal fee.
 Please visit our order page and price list for full details.

 To calculate any dates related to your pregnancy, you may use our pregnancy calculator.

 How early in the pregnancy can the test be done?

 You can carry out our test at 9 weeks from conception (this means you will be in your 11th week of pregnancy, starting from the first day of your last menstrual period). with results ready in just 7-10 working days from the time your samples are delivered to the laboratory.
 It is important that the test be carried out after the 10th week of pregnancy to ensure adequate levels of fetal DNA in the mother’s bloodstream.
 To find out how far along into your pregnancy you are, refer to our pregnancy calculator.